 Part V. Post-WWII era and the second restoration period

 In the 1950s, Americans had begun importing descendants of Kongo Go Heirakudo Kensha of the famous Dewa line to the US.
-While Kongo Go was considered a fine example of the transitional large Akitainu for his time, even his own breeders, the Hiraizumis, were critical of Kongo Go’s features (black mask, loose skin, corpulent body, etc.).
+While Kongo Go was considered a fine example of the transitional large Akitainu for his time, even his own breeders, the Hiraizumis, were critical of the influence of Kongo Go’s features (e.g., black mask, loose skin, corpulent body, etc.) on dogs of the era.
 After several years of visits to the US by Dr. Keiichi Ogasawara and other Akitainu Hozonkai officials, the very first overseas branch of AKIHO was officially established in Los Angeles in 1970.
 The original membership of AKIHO North America included Japanese immigrants and Japanese Americans as well as members of the Akita Club of America.
 AKIHO correspondence and documents received from Japan were translated into English by Japanese-speaking members of the branch.
-The translations were important for breeders in the US to convey the goals set for the breed according to the direction of the country of origin.
+The translations were important for breeders in the US to understand the goals set for the breed according to the direction of the country of origin.
 In addition to having access to these important translated documents, some American Akita breeders attended AKIHO shows in Japan with regularity so that they could see for themselves the Akitainu breed in its home country.
-It was clear even then that the Akitainu being shown and bred in Japan were very different from those in the US.
-In fact, in 1970, Mr. Ryonosuke Hiraizumi gave a presentation to American enthusiasts in Los Angeles and explained why Kongo Go’s type must not be perpetuated.
-To the Japanese, the Dewa line did not reflect the ideal Nihonken type, so the Dewa line was actively bred to Akitainu lines that fit closer to their idea of the standard such as the Ichinoseki, Akita Nikkei, Taihei and other lines to restore the breed.
+It was clear even then that the Akitainu being shown and bred in Japan were very different from those bred and shown by early AKC fanciers in the US.
+In fact, in 1970, Mr. Ryonosuke Hiraizumi himself gave a presentation to American enthusiasts in Los Angeles and conveyed why Kongo Go’s type must not be perpetuated in the Akitainu.
+To the Japanese, the Dewa line did not reflect the ideal Nihonken type, which is why the Dewa line was proactively bred to Akitainu lines that fit closer to their idea of the standard such as the Ichinoseki, Akita Nikkei, Taihei and other lines to restore the breed.